 Next, we start by delving into how a ripping chain is constructed and the ways in which it differs from regular cross-cut chains.
 We will continue by going through the types and specs of ripping chains, and I will explain how you should match a ripping chain to your chainsaw.
 We will also take a quick look at the different manufacturers and where you can find these specialty chains.
-Finally, when should you consider getting a ripping chain, and whether you can make one yourself.
 If you are interested in understanding ripping chains or perhaps getting one for your saw, this article should get you started!

 How does a Ripping Chain differ from a Regular Chain?